Why Structured Interviews are Critical [Win at Hiring in 2021]

 The STAR method is a common system for creating behavioral questions.
 STAR stands for situation, task, action, result.
-The STAR method works best when you are specific as possible.
+Indeed, the STAR method works best when you are specific as possible.
 To write an interview question using the STAR method:

 - Identify a challenging situation common to the position

-- Identify the task you wish to achieve (your goal)
+- Determine the task you wish to achieve (your goal)

-- Identify what action should be taken to accomplish the task
+- Describe what action should be taken to accomplish the task

-- Why do you feel you are the best person for this position?
+- Why do you feel you are the best person for this job?
 (Strengths, self confidence, ambition)

 - Tell me about a time you made a mistake.
 What did you do about it?
 (Weaknesses, maintaining composure under pressure, ability to receive criticism, self-awareness)

-- Describe a problem at your previous job and how you solved it.
+- Explain a problem at your previous job and how you solved it.
 (Problem solving ability)